The Portolá Expedition in Orange County

 2019 marks the 250th anniversary of the first Spanish overland expedition up the California coast.
 Unlike the British (and later the Americans), Spanish policy aimed to convert the native population into peaceful, hard-working, Spanish-speaking, Catholic citizens of the empire.
 In all this, the missions were a primary tool, with only a small military force provided for their protection.

-The first explorers traveled north in four divisions – two ships and two land expeditions, marching up through Baja California.
-Meeting up in San Diego, the exhausted overland travelers found the ships’ crews sick with scurvy.
+The first explorers traveled north in two divisions – three ships, and two land expeditions marching up through Baja California.
+Meeting up in San Diego, the exhausted overland travelers found one ship had vanished and the other crews sick with scurvy.
 But the commander of the expedition, Capt.
 Gaspar de Portolá, had his orders.
 He gathered up the healthiest of the men and barely two weeks after his arrival resumed the march north, leaving Father Junípero Serra behind to found the first Alta California mission at San Diego (July 16, 1769).
 Traveling with Portolá were soldiers from Mexico and Spain, muleteers, servants, and a group of Indian neophytes from the missions of Baja California – about 63 men in all.
 Their goal was the bay of Monterey.

 The men of the Portolá expedition would leave their mark on the history of California in many different ways.
 Some passed through the story but once.
 Others played important roles for years to come, serving as Spanish officials, frontier soldiers, and some of the first California rancheros.